MSBivens/dnft_character_builder/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This project is intended to show a working example of how game developers could use dNFTs for character creation and development.
+Dynamic NFTs allow for the metadata to be updated via smart contract triggers.

+A game developer could clone this repo and use it in their game to allow players to update their characters with elements like items that chagne the metadata of their NFT, trigger class changes, or gain access to new areas.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more information on dNFTs, please refer to [Chainlinks Article](https://blog.chain.link/what-is-a-dynamic-nft/)_

 <p align="right">(<a href="#top">back to top</a>)</p>